Start today off right, with a 52 Week Savings Challenge!

 3. Save Your Money Automatically

 There are plenty of ways to save money, but one of the easiest ways is to do so automatically, so you won’t have to think about it.
-Every paycheck, take your chunk of change that you will need for your money challenge and throw it in your “special savings account.”
+Every paycheck, take the chunk of change that you will need for your money challenge and throw it in your “special savings account.”

 This is an easy way to meet your savings goal, which doesn’t allow you to spend it.